 I need a change!

 So here we go people.
 I'm about to embark on The New Beginning.
-I've always been a bit of polymath when it comes to projects.
+I've always been a bit of a polymath when it comes to projects.
 Hungry for experience and learning, getting the opportunity to try and excel in different fields is addictive to me.
 Game Development gives me so much pleasure as I try to hone experience and capability in all aspects of the delivery pipeline.
 The trouble is, as everyone knows, brilliance comes with technique and practice.
 That means you have to make time and space to research, experiment, fail (boy do I fail!) and of course, succeed.
 There is a wonderful expression (I'll let you Google it) that has stuck with me over the years; "An artist never finishes their work.
 Instead, they merely abandon it."

 Throughout my career and hobbies, this has been me!
 I don't know of anything I've done that I consider finished.
 Everything is a perpetual work in progress for me.
 Sure they are often dubbed "finished" to those that observe and experience what I produce, but for me, there is always something extra I wish I had done.
 Those gaps driving the next iteration, the next inspiration, the next game! ;-)